 Summary of OCR Final Rule

-On July 23, 2014, the Commission’s Division of Market Oversight issued a no-action letter related to the OCR Final Rule.
-View CFTC’s staff’s No-Action Letter 14-95 and the related Press Release 6965-14.
+On April 8, 2016, the Commission’s Division of Market Oversight (DMO) issued two no-action letters and Guidance related to the OCR Final Rule:

-As the Commission prepares to receive OCR reporting in accordance with the dates outlined in No-Action Letter 14-95, the Commission’s Office of Data and Technology (ODT) will begin a new round of testing of the submission of Form 102 A/B/S through the CFTC Portal and the Secure FTP Process on June 1, 2016.
+As the Commission prepares to receive OCR reporting in accordance with the dates outlined in No-Action Letter 16-32, the Commission’s Office of Data and Technology (ODT) will begin a new round of testing of the submission of Form 102 A/B/S through the CFTC Portal and the Secure FTP Process on June 1, 2016.
 Additional details regarding the testing schedule will be published on the OCR landing page at a later date.

 Technical Guidance Document

 Staff has prepared a technical guidance document in connection with the OCR Final Rule.
 The technical guidance document provides detailed instructions on submitting data in connection with the OCR Final Rule via FTP to the Commission, including a data dictionary for mapping data elements to an OCR submission.
 The chart below includes links to the current version of the technical guidance document, along with the prior version and a blackline between the two versions:

 July 1, 2014